OmdenaAI/sao-paulo-brazil-plant-diseases/README.md

-# Monitoring and Predicting Subway Passenger Demand in São Paulo City Using Machine Learning
+# Classification of Plant Diseases in Brazilian Agriculture Using Computer Vision and Machine Learning

 ## Contribution Guidelines